cshoben/dataQuest_designingAndCreatingDatabase/main.md

 Here I used the ‘\|’ aka OR operator to select all games where either the visiting team or the home team was in the AA league.
 It looks like the AA league is only listed for games played from 1882 to 1884.
-With more googling, I found that there have existed two American Association baseball leagues.
+With more Googling, I found that there have existed two American Association baseball leagues.
 The American Association of Base Ball Clubs was the one that existed in the 19th century, from 1882 to 1891.
 This matches up with the min and max date that we see in the filtered tiddle.

-Updates league names: NL - National League (part of MLB) AA - American Association *of Base Ball Clubs* (independent, 1882-1891) UA - Union Association (used to be MLB, only exists in 1884) PL - Players League (independent, only existed 1890?)
-AL - American League (part of MLB) FL - Federal League (independent, 1914-1915)
+Updates league names:

+- NL - National League (part of MLB)
+- AA - American Association *of Base Ball Clubs* (independent, 1882-1891)
+- UA - Union Association (used to be MLB, only exists in 1884)
+- PL - Players League (independent, only existed 1890?)
+- AL - American League (part of MLB)
+- FL - Federal League (independent, 1914-1915)

 I will next check the Union Association